Big data is changing the way we do business and creating a need for data engineers who can collect and manage large quantities of data.

 Cloud computing.
 You’ll need to understand cloud storage and cloud computing as companies increasingly trade physical servers for cloud services.
 Beginners may consider a course in Amazon Web Services (AWS) or Google Cloud.

-A certification can validate your skills to potential employers.
+A certification can validate your skills to potential employers, and preparing for a certification exam is an excellent way to develop your skills and knowledge.
 Options include the Associate Big Data Engineer, Cloudera Certified Professional Data Engineer, IBM Certified Data Engineer, or Google Cloud Certified Professional Data Engineer.

-Include any work completed in your degree program.
 Brush up on your big data skills with a portfolio-ready Guided Project that you can complete in under two hours.
+Here are some options to get you started—no software downloads required: